 If there are only a couple of smaller towns you get to visit in the south of Spain, Córdoba should be one of them.
 Marvel at the architecture of La Mezquita, a mosque turned Catholic cathedral with stunning Moorish architecture.
 It’s about an hour train ride from Málaga so while it’s not as close as Nerja or Mijas it can still be explored in less than a day.
 But at the same time, there is plenty to do so it can be an overnight trip.

 A popular day trip from Málaga is Ronda.
-Hope on a train and in less than two hours you’ll arrive at this historic town, set on a deep gorge is stunning.
+Hop on a train and in less than two hours you’ll arrive at this historic town, set on a deep gorge is stunning.
 Be sure to check out Puente Nuevo, and if you’re feeling outdoorsy take a hike down for a better view.
+Be sure to check out my guide that includes the best things to do in Ronda.

 I don’t recommend these cities as a day trip as there is too much to see and cover but it’s a must if you can add 2-3 days to your itinerary.
 Granada is only a 3-hour bus ride away and Sevilla is a 3-hour ride from Málaga.